mgurley/inav/README.md

   <li>Click the 'Configure authentication' menu item</li>
   <li>Select 'CAS' from the list.</li>
   <li>Enter in the Service URL field the URL to your institution's CAS server or the URL to the CAS server you installed in section 5.
 On a development workstation, this will most likely be: https://localhost:8443/cas.  <strong>Note!</strong>  The host name of the CAS server must match the common name of the certificate you created in section 5.</li>
-  <li>Enter in the PSC base URL field the URL to this PSC instance.
+  <li>Enter in the PSC base URL field the URL to your PSC instance.
 On a development workstation, this will most likely be: https://localhost:8443/psc</li>
 </ol>

 ## Install and Configure the INAV CAS Callback Application (Section 7)

 The Ruby on Rails patient/provider registry component of the INAV application needs to make proxy CAS calls to the PSC application in order retrieve and update information on behalf of the authenticated user.
-This separated application is necessitated by a limitation of Rails.
-See above.
+A limitation in the Rails platform necessitate a separate application to handle CAS proxy callbacks.

 <ol>
   <li>Find the file 'inav.yml' in the 'inav/conf-samples/' directory in the installation package.</li>